Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

         Refer to the [executor plugin documentation](https://docs.covalent.xyz/docs/plugin) for instructions on how to install and use the relevant plugins that allow Covalent to submit jobs on your desired machines.

-    Most users of quacc will probably want to use the [`HPCExecutor`](https://github.com/Quantum-Accelerators/covalent-hpc-plugin), which is a plugin for Covalent that supports Slurm, PBS, LSF, Flux, and more.
-For submitting jobs to a Slurm-based job scheduler from your local machine, an example `HPCExecutor` configuration might look like the following, which has been tested on Perlmutter at NERSC:
+    Most users of quacc will probably want to use the [`SlurmExecutor`](https://github.com/AgnostiqHQ/covalent-slurm-plugin), which is a plugin for Covalent that supports Slurm job scheduling system.
+An example `SlurmExecutor` configuration might look like the following, which has been tested on Perlmutter at NERSC:

     ```python
+    n_nodes = 2
+    n_cores_per_node = 48

+    executor = ct.executor.SlurmExecutor(
+        username="YourUserName",
+        address="perlmutter-p1.nersc.gov",
+        ssh_key_file="~/.ssh/nersc",
+        cert_file="~/.ssh/nersc-cert.pub",  # (1)!
+        conda_env="quacc",
+        options={
+            "nodes": f"{n_nodes}",
+            "qos": "debug",
+            "constraint": "cpu",
+            "account": "YourAccountName",
+            "job-name": "quacc",
+            "time": "00:10:00",
+        },
+        remote_workdir="$SCRATCH/quacc",  # (2)!
+        create_unique_workdir=True,  # (3)!
+        use_srun=False,  # (4)!
+    )
+    ```

+    1. This a certificate file used to validate your SSH credentials.
+This is often not needed but is required at NERSC facilities due to the use of [`sshproxy`](https://docs.nersc.gov/connect/mfa/#sshproxy)-based multi-factor authentication.

+    2. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.

+    3. This will tell Covalent to make a unique working directory for each job.
+This should be used in place of the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.

+    4. The `SlurmExecutor` must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.
+    ```

+    ???
+Note "The HPCExecutor"

+        ```python
         n_nodes = 2  # Number of nodes to reserve for each calculation
         n_cores_per_node = 48  # Number of CPU cores per node

         executor = ct.executor.HPCExecutor(
             # SSH credentials
             username="YourUserName",
             address="perlmutter-p1.nersc.gov",
             ssh_key_file="~/.ssh/nersc",
             cert_file="~/.ssh/nersc-cert.pub",  # (1)!
             # PSI/J parameters
             instance="slurm",
             resource_spec_kwargs={
                 "node_count": n_nodes,
                 "processes_per_node": n_cores_per_node,
             },  # (2)!
             job_attributes_kwargs={
                 "duration": 10,  # minutes
                 "project_name": "YourAccountName",
                 "custom_attributes": {"slurm.constraint": "cpu", "slurm.qos": "debug"},
             },  # (3)!
             # Remote Python env parameters
             remote_conda_env="quacc",
             # Covalent parameters
             remote_workdir="$SCRATCH/quacc",  # (4)!
             create_unique_workdir=True,  # (5)!
             cleanup=False,  # (6)!
         )
         ```

         1. This a certificate file used to validate your SSH credentials.
 This is often not needed but is required at NERSC facilities due to the use of [`sshproxy`](https://docs.nersc.gov/connect/mfa/#sshproxy)-based multi-factor authentication.

         2. These are the resource specifications for the compute job, which are keyword arguments passed to PSI/J's [`ResourceSpecV1` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.resource_spec.ResourceSpecV1).

         3. These are the job attributes that the job scheduler needs, which are keyword arguments passed to PSI/J's [`JobAttributes` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes).

-    4. This will tell Slurm where to `cd` and will specify where the calculations and results are stored.
-If you use this keyword argument, you should not explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.
+        4. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.

-    5. You generally want each quacc job to have the results stored in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.
-This should not be used in combination with the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.
+        5. This will tell Covalent to make a unique working directory for each job.
+This should be used in place of the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.

         6. For debugging purposes, it can be useful to keep all the temporary files.
 Once you're confident things work, you can omit the `cleanup` keyword argument.

-    ???
-Note "The SlurmExecutor"

-        If you plan to use the dedicated [SlurmExecutor](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) developed by Covalent, an analogous example is included below:

-        ```python
-        n_nodes = 2
-        n_cores_per_node = 48

-        executor = ct.executor.SlurmExecutor(
-            username="YourUserName",
-            address="perlmutter-p1.nersc.gov",
-            ssh_key_file="~/.ssh/nersc",
-            cert_file="~/.ssh/nersc-cert.pub",
-            conda_env="quacc",
-            options={
-                "nodes": f"{n_nodes}",
-                "qos": "debug",
-                "constraint": "cpu",
-                "account": "YourAccountName",
-                "job-name": "quacc",
-                "time": "00:10:00",
-            },
-            remote_workdir="$SCRATCH/quacc",  # (1)!
-            use_srun=False,  # (2)!
-        )
-        ```

-        1. This will tell Slurm where to `cd` into and will specify where the calculations and results are stored.
-If you use this keyword argument, you should not explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.

-        2. The `SlurmExecutor` must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.

 === "Dask"